AssassinUKG/XSSPlayground/README.md

 *Tip: Make a new folder called 'xss' eg: /var/www/html/xss*

-3. Run the php local server
+3. Run the php local server or xampp

+*If you have xampp installed use that instead of the php server.

 *Have php installed so you can use php in terminal, then start a local server*